Medicare Advantage Patients: New Plan, New Rules for 2026

 Patient with medical insurance card and receptionist filling document at wooden counter in clinic, closeup

-If you have a Humana or UnitedHealthcare Medicare Advantage plan, your insurance benefits for 2026 may include new or stricter referral requirements for specialty care.
+If you have a Medicare Advantage plan (such as from Humana, UnitedHealthcare, WellCare), your insurance benefits for 2026 may include a referral and/or prior authorization for specialty care.

 These rules are set by your insurance plan — not by our office — and they matter.